CyberRyan1/NetunoAPI/docs/setup.markdown

 on the [releases page](https://github.com/CyberRyan1/NetunoAPI/releases).

 ## Maven
-If you are using Maven, then add this to your `pom.xml`
+If you are using Maven, this to your `pom.xml`

 ```xml
 <!-- Repository -->